fstab/pam-truecrypt/README.md

 Status
 ----------------

-This is an old project of mine and I don't maintain it anymore.
+This is an old project of mine (from 2006) and I don't maintain it anymore.
 I've just put it to GitHub to keep it somewhere.